rilflair/rilflair/README.md

 # 💫 About Me:
-road to professional rogue quant trader<br>
+on journey to be rogue quant trader<br>

 # 💻 Tech Stack: